-Windows, External Doors and Joinery Repair Category 2 Notes The window units are a mix of ages and type, some of which are of an older design.
-There is a degree of general wear and tear to the window installation consistent with its age and use.
-It should be appreciated that older double glazed replacement windows can be problematic and over time.
+Windows, External Doors and Joinery Repair Category 3 Notes The window units are of a mix of age and design and, are generally of an older type.
+A number of defects are noted and repair/ replacement in the short to medium term should be anticipated.
 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
+External joinery is affected by decay to varying degrees.
+A joiner can advise on all necessary repairs.